Pre-signed contract deployment with DAL

 A practical hybrid flow is:

-1. Define the contract shape in DAL — one service with @compile_target("blockchain"), state fields, and method signatures (and optionally events).
+1. Define the contract in DAL — one service with @compile_target("blockchain"), state fields, method signatures, and (for @trust("decentralized")) function bodies in the v1 subset.

 2. Build to EVM: